 In the years that followed Machu Picchu became an important tourist attraction for Peru and South America and in 1983 the site became a World Heritage Site by UNESCO.
 Today hundreds of thousands of people every year visit the Inca Citadel.
 All these visitors are taking their toll on the ruin so the Peruvian government has taken steps to protect the ruins and prevent erosion of the mountainside.

 Today you can visit Machu Picchu every day of the year many come and do an informative Machu Picchu tour.
 You must first arrive at the Inca city of Cusco before you can go to Machu Picchu.
 From Cusco you can take one of the many train services available, from the budget to the luxury that will take you on a fascinating day tour.
 Alternatively, for the more adventurous do one of the many different hikes on offer.
 The famous Inca Trail for example is a four-day trek that takes you through the Andes past some wonderful Inca ruins before arriving into Machu Picchu on the fourth day.
 There are many more treks that will take you to Machu Picchu depending on your fitness level and time you should do some investigating.

 These days with the internet when you are doing your research on your trip to Machu Picchu, you will be able to do a Machu Picchu Virtual tour; here you will see some of the wonderful places that you can visit.
 Lifelike images of the site will ignite your travel bug.
 What is Machu Picchu?
-Travel to Peru and experience the magic first hand.
+Travel to Peru, do some Machu Picchu tours and experience the magic first hand.